Servicing the Amstrad CPC6128 Disk Drive

 If after following this service guide carefully your drive will still not work, then drop me an email with the symptoms and I will try to help.

-It may need re-alignment of the read/write heads or have a stepper motor problem, both of which need specialist equipment to fix.
+It may need re-alignment of the read/write heads or it may have a stepper motor problem, both of which need specialist equipment to fix.